manetherenio/ansible-truenas/README.md

 # ansible-truenas

-Ansible module for configuring TrueNAS (core) 12+ via v2.0 API.
+Ansible module for configuring TrueNAS (Enterprise and Core) 12+ via v2.0 API.
 Requires API key to be setup in TrueNAS beforehand.
-Does not currently support TrueNAS 11 or user-based authentication.
+Does not currently support TrueNAS 11, FreeNAS, or user-based authentication.
+Please note that the following totals don't directly correlate to project progress.
+The module builds on top of the API in an idempotent fashion, so one play may use multiple API commands.
+This is more of an estimation of how usable the module is.

 Currently implemented from https://www.truenas.com/docs/hub/additional-topics/api/rest_api.html: